 There’s another element to coverage that needs to be considered, and it relates back to the type of whole house humidifier chosen.
 If you have one that works with an HVAC system, then even closed rooms still receive humidity.
 With a console model, a closed door cuts a room off from the humidified air supply.

 Since whole house humidifiers that link into the HVAC system are plumbed in, the supply is continuous.
 However, a water consumption rating is still generally given.

 Console models are not connected to the household plumbing.
 They have onboard water tanks that need to be refilled periodically.
-How often that is required will have an impact on overall convenience.
-As they can’t provide humidification when the tank is empty, this also impacts runtime.
+How often that is required will affect overall convenience.
+As they can’t provide humidification when the tank is empty, this also affects runtime.

-How efficiently the humidifier runs, the coverage area, and the level of humidity demanded by the occupants all have an impact.
+How efficiently the humidifier runs, the coverage area, and the desired humidity level demanded by the occupants all have an impact.
 It’s impossible to say, for example, that a particular tank size offers a specific runtime.
-A small device for a 1,500-square-foot home might run longer than a large one for a 3,000-square-foot home when providing humidity over a smaller area, but will empty much more quickly if the space is beyond its intended capacity.
+A small device for a 1,500-square-foot home might run longer than a large one for a 3,000-square-foot home when providing humidity over a smaller area, but it will empty much more quickly if the space is beyond its intended capacity.